0x26res/olympus/README.md

 When its composition updates, it can subscribe/unsubscribe to the relevant prices.
 Subscriptions can be updated dynamically are run time.

 Some key advantages of the olympus engine is that:
 * Emphasis on stateful elements: index calculator rely on the state of each price, rather than receiving price change events when a price change.
+This mean they don't have to maintain a map with with the current value of each stock.
 * Fine granularity of dependencies: elements only subscribe to what they are interested in.
 If a price that's not in the index updates, the index calculator won't be notified.
 * Efficient event compression algorithm: if several prices update at the same time, relevant indices only get notified once
 * One callback to rule them all: if a price updates or a composition updates, the same callback get called.